mborcari/stock-microservices/README.md

   ```

-If you want, in you machine or inside heroku container, execute dataset_example/load_data.py (change const URL_BASE):
+If desired, on your machine or inside heroku container, run dataset_example/load_data.py (change const URL_BASE):